kulics/koral/book-en/protocol-type.md

 1. We have written the actual values ​​and functions for each of the two properties of the protocol, so that these two properties become one of the valid sub-properties of `Student`.
 1. We did something inside `Do` and reduced the total number of jobs by calling the `HomeWork` property.

 Note that the protocol properties are properties, we can not achieve in a package of two protocols of the same name, nor can there be other properties or methods and protocols with the same name.

-Because you can not have two properties of the same name, this can create unnecessary ambiguity.

-However, properties of different names are allowed, so the protocol of different names contains the same name.
+However, the protocol of different names can contains the properties of same names.

 ## Use Protocol
 With the protocol included, we can use the student bundle that owns the protocol.